 PG&E's RSE results shows the risk reduction achieved per 1 million dollars (\$M) spent.
-For example, a risk event with Frequency of one event per year and Consequence of 40 million CMI has a risk score of 20.
-If a mitigation that costs \$10 million reduces the Frequency of this risk event by 5 percent (from 1 event per year to 0.5 events per year), then then risk reduction (the difference between pre- and post-mitigation scores) is 10 and RSE is 1.
+For example, a risk event with Frequency of one event per year and Consequence of 40 million CMI has a risk score of 20.39 If a mitigation that costs \$10 million reduces the Frequency of this risk event by 50 percent (from 1 event per year to 0.5 events per year), then then risk reduction (the difference between pre- and post-mitigation scores) is 10 and RSE is 1.40

-8 When the benefit of a mitigation lasts more than one year, risk reduction 9 is aggregated by the present value of risk reduction over the benefit years 10 and the cost is aggregated as the present value of the costs over the spend 11 years.
+When the benefit of a mitigation lasts more than one year, risk reduction is aggregated by the present value of risk reduction over the benefit years and the cost is aggregated as the present value of the costs over the spend years.
 Equation 2 shows the RSE calculation:

-$$RSE = \frac{\text{NPV}(\text{Pre-mitigation Risk Scores}) - \text{NPV}(\text{post-mitigation Risk Scores})}{\text{NPV}(\text{Program Costs})}$$
+$$RSE = \frac{\text{NPV(Pre-mitigation Risk Scores)} - \text{NPV(post-mitigation Risk Scores)}}{\text{NPV(Program Costs)}}$$

-12 Where:
+Where:

-13 NPV (Risk Scores) and NPV (Program Costs) are the Net Present Value 14 of the Risk Score and Program Costs.
-15 The following sections discuss how PG&E has implemented the S-MAP 16 Settlement Decision requirements for calculating RSE.
-17 a.
-Discounting 17 18 a.
-Discounting As noted above, in compliance with the S-MAP Settlement Decision, future costs and attributes.
+NPV (Risk Scores) and NPV (Program Costs) are the Net Present Value of the Risk Score and Program Costs.

+The following sections discuss how PG&E has implemented the S-MAP Settlement Decision requirements for calculating RSE.

+a.
+Discounting

+As noted above, in compliance with the S-MAP Settlement Decision, PG&E shows the numerator and denominator of the RSE as present values.
+41 PG&E uses a single discount rate, its After Tax Weighted Average Cost of Capital (ATWACC) to calculate the present value of all future costs and attributes.
 The base year for all discounting is 2020.

-PG&E focused on two of core principles when discounting:
+PG&E focused on two core principles when discounting:

-Average Cost of Capital (ATWACC) to calculate the present value of all